mitya33/cfimp/README.md

 # cfimp

 cfimp is a simple but powerful CLI tool for importing/updating CSV data in the Contentful headless CMS.
+The default delimiter is **tab**.

 In the process of importing/updating, entries can optionally be linked to (existing) assets, tags or references (foreign items).